samboy/misc-civ4-mapscripts/README.md

   (ships without navigation) are more useful.
 * TotestraDry.py: Totestra with more desert
 * qTotestraHUGE.py: Totestra with maps four times bigger
+* TotestraRG32.py: Totestra using RadioGatun[32] instead of
+  the Mersenne Twister for its random number generator.

 https://forums.civfanatics.com/threads/totestra-a-new-perfectworld2-fork.461262/